Gov. Pritzker Set To Sign Illinois Criminal Justice Reform Bill Into Law Monday

-CHICAGO (CBS) — Sources late Sunday confirmed Illinois Gov. JB Pritzker will sign a new criminal justice reform bill into law on Monday.
+CHICAGO (CBS) — Gov. JB Pritzker will sign a new criminal justice reform bill into law on Monday.

-Among the bills recently passed in Springfield is an end to cash bail.READ MORE: Concerned Chicagoans To Head To Winter Storm-Ravaged Texas With Supplies
+Among the bills recently passed in Springfield is an end to cash bail by 2023.READ MORE: At Least 15 Shot, 2 Killed In Chicago Weekend Violence

 The measure allows defendants to go free at a judge’s discretion without bail while they await trial.

-Some law enforcement groups have criticized the measure, saying it will undermine public safety.READ MORE: Center Receives Grant Of Nearly $700,000 For Work Preserving Legacy Of Emmett Till
+Some law enforcement groups have criticized the measure, saying it will undermine public safety.READ MORE: 2 Teens Charged In Kenwood Carjacking

 Experts to whom we spoke said states with similar laws have not seen an increased risk to the community.